eddiebergman/ask/README.md

 > If you need to use special characters in your question such as `?`, `&`, etc., you can wrap
 > your question in quotes.

+#### Why?
+Way too many fully-customizable, full terminal chat tools out there.
+All of them are cool but I just wanted to get a quick copy-paste answer, not a full dicussion and explanation.

 #### Development